KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     the calculation of different evaluation metrices.

 To get used to the different programs it is advised to run the well documented walkthrough which is available on the LIS-website
 (<https://lis.gsfc.nasa.gov/lis-testcases>).
-See the specific LISF walkthrough section below.
+See the specific LISF walkthrough section below that explains few adjustments needed for running the walkthrough at the VSC HPC.

 Consider also the other public test cases provided by the LIS source code (depending on interest and needs), inside the testcases/public directory.

+For AquaCrop, there is a specific testcase provided on zenodo: https://zenodo.org/records/14887278

 In general, there are good users' guides available for all three
 components: [LIS users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2634-102-4-6543/LIS_usersguide.pdf),
 [LDT users'